xnaught/PresentMon/README.md

 4. In the "Enter the object names to select" text box, type the name of the user account or group account that you want to add, and then click "OK".
 5. Sign out and log back in for the changes to take effect.

-If PresentMon is not run with administrator privilege, it will not have complete process information for processes running on different user accounts.
-Such processes will be listed in the console and CSV as "\<error>", and they cannot be targeted by name (`-process_name`).
+If PresentMon is not run with administrator privilege, it will not have complete process information for processes running on different user accounts or for processes that are short-lived.
+Such processes will be listed in the console and CSV as "\<unknown>", and they cannot be targeted by name (`--process_name`).

 ### Analyzing OpenGL and Vulkan applications

-Applications that do not use D3D9 or DXGI APIs for presenting frames (e.g., as is typical with OpenGL or Vulkan applications) will report the following:
+Applications that report *Runtime* of "Other" (e.g., as is typical with OpenGL or Vulkan applications) have less instrumentation in the frame presentation process.
+As a result, *CPUFramePacingStall* will always report 0 and *CPUFrameTime* may be slightly less accurate.
+This inaccuracy also impacts latency calculations based off of *CPUFrameTime* (e.g., *GPUBeginLatency*, *GPUEndLatency*, and *DisplayLatency* but not *InputLatency*).

-- *Runtime* = Other
-- *SwapChainAddress* = 0
-- *msInPresentAPI* = 0

-In this case, *TimeInSeconds* will represent the first time the present is observed in the kernel, as opposed to the runtime, and therefore will be sometime after the application presented the frame (typically ~0.5ms).
-Since *msUntilRenderComplete* and *msUntilDisplayed* are deltas from *TimeInSeconds*, they will be correspondingly smaller then they would have been if measured from application present.  *msBetweenDisplayChange* will still be correct, and *msBetweenPresents* should be correct on average.

 ### Tracking GPU work with Hardware-Accelerated GPU Scheduling enabled

-When using `-track_gpu` on a system that uses Hardware-Accelerated GPU Scheduling (HWS), the GPU execution metrics are less accurate than when HWS is disabled resulting in *msUntilRenderStart*, *msUntilRenderComplete*, *msGPUActive*, and *msGPUVideoActive* measurements that are later/larger than they should be.
+GPU execution metrics are less accurate when running on a system that uses Hardware-Accelerated GPU Scheduling (HWS).
+When HWS is enabled, *msUntilRenderStart*, *msUntilRenderComplete*, *msGPUActive*, and *msGPUVideoActive* measurements may be later/larger than they should be.
 For example, in a GPU-bound scenario the frame's *msGPUActive* may be reported ~0.5ms larger than the true GPU work duration, though the specific amount of the inaccuracy will be workload- and GPU-dependent.

 An improved solution is WIP.